looptc/AudioImager/README.md

 # AudioImager
-A command-line utility and simple player for precise stereo representation adjustments in WAV files.
-Control spatial distribution of audio by manipulating mono and cancellation channels.
-Perfect for enhancing or attenuating specific sound elements.
+AudioImager is a command-line utility and simple player for precise adjustments to the stereo representation of WAV audio files.
+With AudioImager, you can control the spatial distribution of audio by manipulating the mono and cancellation channels.
+This allows you to enhance or attenuate specific sound elements in a track, providing you with detailed control over the stereo perception of the audio.